 COMMISSION REPRESENTATION.
-The Florida Building Commission is a 25 member Governor appointed stakeholder group who successfully created, implemented, and maintains the statewide Florida Building Code, which became effective in 2002.
-The Commission is comprised of the Governor's Chair, and 24 members appointed according to criteria established by the American National Standards Institute (ANSI) for representation.
-They are as follows: in the general interest category: four code officials, two state government representatives, a local government representative, a representative of persons with disability, and a representative of the green building industry; in the consumer category: an architect, a structural engineer, a mechanical or electrical engineer, representatives of fire protection technology, the building management industry, and the insurance industry; and in the producer category: a general contractor, residential contractor, mechanical contractor, plumbing contractor, electrical contractor, roofing/sheet metal/air conditioning contractor, a manufactured building representative, a building product manufacturer, and a swimming pool contractor.
+The Florida Building Commission is a 25-member Governor appointed stakeholder group that successfully created and implemented the statewide Florida Building Code, which became effective in 2002.
+The Commission, which also maintains the Code, is comprised of the Governor's Chair and 24 members appointed according to criteria established by the American National Standards Institute (ANSI) for representation.
+They are as follows: in the general interest category: four code officials, two state government representatives, a local government representative, a representative of persons with disability, and a representative of the green building industry; in the consumer category: an architect, a structural engineer, a mechanical or electrical engineer, representatives of fire protection technology, the building management industry, and the insurance industry; and in the producer category: a general contractor, residential contractor, mechanical contractor, plumbing contractor, electrical contractor, roofing/sheet metal/air conditioning contractor.

-Consensus Process.
+CONSENSUS PROCESS.
 The Florida Building Commission (FBC) seeks to develop consensus decisions on its recommendations and policy decisions.
 General consensus is a participatory process whereby, on matters of substance, the members strive for agreements which all of the members can accept, support, live with or agree not to oppose.
-In instances where, after vigorously exploring possible ways to enhance the members' support for the final decision on substantive decisions, and the Commission finds that 100% acceptance or support is not achievable, final decisions require at least 75% favorable vote of all members present and voting.
+In instances where, after vigorously exploring possible ways to enhance the members' support for the final decision on substantive decisions, and the Commission finds that 100 percent acceptance or support is not achievable, final decisions require at least 75 percent favorable vote of all members present and voting.
 This super majority decision rule underscores the importance of actively developing consensus throughout the process on substantive issues with the participation of all members and which all can live with and support.

 The Commission's consensus process is conducted as an open public process with multiple opportunities for the public to provide input to the Commission on substantive issues.
 At each Commission meeting, the public is welcome to speak during the public comment period provided for each substantive issue under consideration, as well as general public comment periods provided at the end of each day's meeting.
-In addition, most substantive issues before the Commission go through a workgroup process where consensus recommendations are developed by appointed representative stakeholder groups, providing additional opportunities for public input.
+In addition to these opportunities for public input, most substantive issues before the Commission go through a workgroup process where consensus recommendations are developed by appointed representative stakeholder groups.
 Workgroup recommendations approved by the Commission usually require rule development to implement, affording at least two additional entry points for public comment.

-Since its formation in July of 1998, The Commission has demonstrated a commitment to working with affected interests to build consensus on complex issues.
-The adoption of the first edition of the Florida Building Code (2001 Edition), developed from September 1998 through January of 2001, involved 27 Commission meetings, dozens of facilitated public workshops, and hundreds of TAC meetings.
+Since its formation in July of 1998, the Commission has demonstrated a commitment to working with affected interests to build consensus on complex issues.
+The adoption of the first edition of the Florida Building Code (2001 Edition), developed from September 1998 through January of 2001, involved 27 Commission meetings, dozens of facilitated public workshops and hundreds of TAC meetings.
 The Commission has consistently worked with all affected interests to build the best possible consensus-based decisions for the citizens of Florida.
 Through its committees and workgroups comprised of experts, the Commission has always developed its decisions based on the results of the best engineering and science available.
 Although the Code is by law a minimum building code, the Florida Building Code is the strongest consensus and science based building code in the country.
-In summary, the Florida Building Commission provides a forum for stakeholders representing different interests to participate in a consensus-building process where issues affecting the construction industry are discussed and evaluated on their technical merits and cost-benefits to the citizens of the State of Florida.